tinyhippos/jWorkflow/README.md

       })
       .start( ... );

-This function is very usable for tasks that doing something in relation to a list of objects ( **like loading images** ).
+This function is very usable for tasks that doing something in relation to a list of objects ( *like loading images* ). **Note:** At the moment the revise calls gets stacked because the invoking step invokes the next steps.
+This means the number of revises per step are limited to the depth of the function call stack of the underlying javaScript environment.

 ### Parallel Steps